FlogFr/aRkadeFR.github.io/content/operator_precendence.md

 Author: aRkadeFR
 Summary: Changing of language can be painful, especially for the operator precedence.

-The difference between the operator precedence amoung the language are huge.
-Even if you think as a minor problem, it will blow up your face once in a while.
+The difference between the operator precedence among the languages are huge.
+Even if you think of it as a minor problem, it will blow up in your face every once in a while.

 I switch between Perl and Python very often, and I find myself comfortable with both.